renzholy/theychat/README.md

 # TheyChat
-## A cli wechat client written in typescript
+## A wechat client written in typescript

 ## WIP